rohan-varma/rohan-varma.github.io/_posts/2018-2-19-Batch-Norm.md

 #### Notes

+[2/19/18] - I originally wrote this as an [answer on Quora](https://www.quora.com/How-does-batch-normalization-help/answer/Rohan-Varma-8)

 [2/21/18] - The code used in the forward and backward pass isn't completely accurate with respect to scaling the outputs by parameters $\gamma$ and $\beta$.
 In actuality, there is supposed to be a $\gamma_i$ and a $\beta_i$ for *each* activation in *each* hidden layer - for example, if we have a batch of $100$ activations and each activation has shape $1000$, there should be $1000$ $\gamma_i$s and $1000$ $\beta_i$s in each layer.
 I didn't bother to actually implement it this way as it doesn't affect the normalization process for the one step I illustrated.

 [2/22/18] - I applied batch normalization *after* the ReLU nonlinearity, whereas the original paper states that it is applied after the affine layer and *before* the nonlinearity.
 Apparently, their actual code applies it after the ReLU as well, and it was misstated in their paper.
 See [this Reddit thread](https://www.reddit.com/r/MachineLearning/comments/67gonq/d_batch_normalization_before_or_after_relu/) for more discussion.